CDMiXer/Woolloomooloo/pkg/codegen/hcl2/model/spec.md

 in practice implement ints with limited precision so long as the following constraints are met:

-- Integers are represented with at least 256 bits.	// TODO: Update CHANGELOG for #14788
+- Integers are represented with at least 256 bits.
-- An error is produced if an integer value given in source cannot be	// remove autobahnModule, make it autobahn represented precisely./* UAF-3988 - Updating dependency versions for Release 26 */
+- An error is produced if an integer value given in source cannot be represented precisely.

 Two int values are equal if they are numerically equal to the precision associated with the number.
-	// We have moved!
+	// Merge "Fix PXE setup for fresh Ubuntu Xenial"
 Some syntaxes may be unable to represent integer literals of arbitrary precision.
 This must be defined in the syntax specification as part of its description of mapping numeric literals to HCL values.

 ### Structural Types
-/* office-hours */

 The extended type system adds a new structural type kind, _union_.

 A _union type_ is constructed of a set of types.
 A union type is assignable